Nancy Drew on Campus

 Nancy Drew on Campus is a series of twenty-five books published as a young adult spin-off from the long-running Nancy Drew mystery series.
-The series was published between 1995 and 1998 by Simon & Schuster's Young Adult imprint Simon Pulse and followed Nancy and her friends as they attended college and dealt with issues such as date rape and drug usage.
+The series was published between 1995 and 1998 by Simon & Schuster's imprint Archway and followed Nancy and her friends as they attended college and dealt with issues such as date rape and drug usage.

 Nancy Drew on Campus utilized reader interaction, most notably in the first two books where they were asked to call a 1-800 number to decide whether Nancy and her boyfriend Ned were to break up or stay together.
 Nancy Drew ends her relationship to Ned Nickerson in the second book in the series, supposedly based on reader feedback to the telephone poll in the previous book.

 This series focused more on romance and problems facing teens than on mysteries.
 A large group of new characters was introduced and became the focus of story-lines during the run of the series.
 Nancy Drew works as a reporter for the school newspaper and becomes involved in minor mysteries, often the sub-plot or tertiary plot of the book.
 The larger secondary cast takes center stage as they deal with drugs, potential pregnancy, date rape, and other incidents that are the staples of the genre.

 The series was cancelled in 1997, when Simon & Schuster decided to cancel all Nancy Drew & Hardy Boys spin-offs.

+The 2002 Nancy Drew TV movie seemed to be partially inspired by the Nancy Drew On Campus series.